 Upon receipt of your complaint Mr Akram will refer it to the relevant Head of Department involved in your complaint.

 What will happen next?

 - Your complaint will be recorded in our central register and a file will be opened.
-We will do this within a day of receiving your complaint.
+We will do this within three days of receiving your complaint.

 - Upon receipt of your written complaint immediate steps will be taken to investigate your complaint.

 - You will receive a written response to your complaint no later than 15 working days after receipt of your written complaint.

 - If, following receipt of our response you are still not satisfied you can ask for the matter to be reviewed by Mr Sheraz Akram.

 - Upon referral of the matter to Mr Akram he will review your complaint and also the initial response you will have received from us.
 Mr Akram will confirm his findings within 15 working days of the matter being referred to him.

 - If you are still not satisfied after the matter has been reviewed by Mr Akram you have the right to refer the matter to the Legal Ombudsman for independent adjudication as shown at the end of this document.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.